bunqCommunity/bunqDesktop/README.md

 ## Download

 #### One click installers
-Download the latest version of bunqDesktop from the [GitHub releases page.](https://github.com/bunqCommunity/bunqDesktop/releases)
+Download the latest version of bunqDesktop from the [GitHub releases page](https://github.com/bunqCommunity/bunqDesktop/releases/latest).

+There is also a [Nightly build](https://github.com/bunqCommunity/bunqDesktop/releases/snapshot) which is built automatically every night and contains the latest experimental changes and features.
+Only use this if you want to test new features and are okay with potential errors.

 #### [Snapcraft](https://snapcraft.io/bunqdesktop)
 You can directly search for 'bunqDesktop' in the Ubuntu store or use  the snap command.